Diving in Sulawesi

 The sprawling fingers of Sulawesi give this island over 6,000 km of coastline against which laps pristine warm waters rich in marine life.
 The dramatic topography continues offshore, with abyssal trenches and sheer drop-offs right up against the coastline.

 Explore the waters around this celebrated island via a stay in a Sulawesi dive resort.
-When you've been scuba diving in Sulawesi once you will understand the enthusiasm of frequent visitors, many of who claim that there is nowhere else on earth that offers such diverse and exciting underwater experiences.
+Once you've dived here you will understand the enthusiasm of frequent visitors, many of who claim that there is nowhere else on earth that offers such diverse and exciting underwater experiences.

 In many areas strong currents bring nutrient-rich water from the ocean depths close to shore, creating one of the most beautiful coral environments in the world.
-Diving Sulawesi - in terms of sheer diversity and variety of diving, it's quite possibly one of the best dive destinations in the world.
+In terms of sheer diversity and variety of scuba diving, Sulawesi is quite possibly one of the best dive destinations in the world.
 Just take a closer look at what it has to offer and you'll soon see why ...